GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/user_interface/index.md

 Users can trigger an extension's action by expanding the extension menu and selecting the desired extension.

-In order to make it easier to access an extension, the user may choose to pin the extension's action to the toolbar.
+To make it easier to access an extension, the user may choose to pin the extension's action to the toolbar.
 Once pinned, the extension's action will appear to the left of the extension menu.
-Users can rearrange their pinned extensions by dragging and dropping their action icons in the desired order.
+Users can rearrange their pinned extensions by dragging and dropping their action icons to the desired order.

 {% Columns %}